SeanJM/animate/README.md

       transition: opacity 0.3s;
     }

-    .menu.is-active {
+    .menu._animated-in {
       height: 100%;
       opacity: 1;
     }

-Here, when we remove the class .is-active from the .menu, instead of getting our opacity transition--the menu disapears instantly because it's being cropped.
+Here, when we remove the class ._animated-in from the .menu, instead of getting our opacity transition--the menu disapears instantly because it's being cropped.

 Or, another example; which is my personal choice for the visibility toggle: